 Marbles, you don’t want to lose them.

-You might like our extremely corny jokes.
+You might like our highly corny jokes.

 Amusing Puzzles